pawk/todo-app/README.md

 ## Assumptions

-All todo items are currently sorted by Completed attribute as well as alphabetically.
+All items are currently sorted by `done` attribute as well as in order of entry.

-One can perform CRUD operations on list items.
+One can perform CRUD operations on all items.

 Items are being stored in browser's `localStorage`.